Scott-Mabe/tps-bootcamp/lab-directions/apm-and-logs.md

 `cd ~/docker/ecommerce-workshop/discounts-service`

-We need to add `ddtrace` to the `requirement.txt` file so that it looks like this
+We need to add `ddtrace` to the `requirements.txt` file so that it looks like this

 ```
 certifi==2020.12.5